-The Azure CLI 2.0 is Microsoft's cross-platform command line experience for managing Azure resources.
+The Azure CLI is Microsoft's cross-platform command-line experience for managing Azure resources.
 You can use it in your browser with Azure Cloud Shell, or install it on macOS, Linux, or Windows and run it from the command line.

-Azure CLI 2.0 is optimized for managing and administering Azure resources from the command line, and for building automation scripts that work against the Azure Resource Manager.
-Using the Azure CLI 2.0, you can create VMs within Azure as easily as typing the following command:
+The Azure CLI is simple to get started with, and best used for building automation scripts that work against the Azure Resource Manager.
+Using the Azure CLI, you can create VMs within Azure as easily as typing the following command:

 az vm create -n MyLinuxVM -g MyResourceGroup --image UbuntuLTS

-If you use the previous version of the CLI (Azure CLI 1.0), you can continue to use it.
+If you use the previous version of the CLI (Azure classic CLI), you can continue to use it.

-However, we recommend updating to use the latest version of Azure CLI 2.0 for the best experience.
+However, we recommend updating to use the latest version of the Azure CLI for the best experience.

 If you use both CLIs, remember that